mfkiwl/pyLabFEA/README.md

 its simplicity, it is well-suited for teaching, and its flexibility in constitutive modeling of materials makes it a useful research tool.

+### Microstructure branch
+This branch of pyLabFEA contains some features for data-based modeling of microstructures and their mechanical properties. **It may contain unstable or experimental code segments.
+Use at own risk.**

 ## Installation

 The pyLabFEA package is installed with the following command